Education segregation in the Mississippi Red Clay region: Background

 The Red Clay region of Mississippi is a slice of the state, the middle third in the northern three-fifths.
 It includes the state capital Jackson and the city of Meridian.
 The counties of the Red Clay region are majority white.
 In 1970, Hinds County was also majority white (it is not today).
 The region differs demographically from the Mississippi Delta regions to the west, where African Americans are the majority population in most counties.

 Before Brown, public education for African-Americans in the Delta was neither compulsory nor free.
 As a result many did not attend.
 Sunflower County estimated that there were 20,473 African Americans between the ages of six through twenty-one; however, only 7,709 of them were enrolled in schools.
 Tradition played a part; many black children had been employed in agriculture, including the October–November cotton harvest season.
 Geography played a role: schools were not close enough to walk to and school boards did not always supply buses.
 And money, too played a role.
 In 1949-50, Sunflower County spent the same amount on white education (28% of the population) as it did on the black (72%).
 Schools asked the parents of black children to pay assessments for heating the schoolhouse.
 When Gov. Hugh White visited Indianola in 1953, he stated that finding enough money to support the two separate school systems was the biggest financial problem of his administration.
-In the Delta, Brown was not just about black kids going to school with white kids; in many cases it was about going to school at all.